supertypeai/sectors-kb/recipe/01_list_all_subsectors.md

 ### Lets visualize it!

-Now lets do the most basic visualization using altair, lets simply do a bar chart to see total companies of each subsector.
+Now lets do the most basic visualization using altair, beginning with a bar chart to see the number of companies in each subsector.

 ```python
 chart = alt.Chart(df_grouped).mark_bar().encode(